Acrylic125/fntu/api/README.md

 This project should be treated as a reference rather than a Managed API.
 We recommend you clone this project, change out the API to meet your use cases, and deploy to your own infrastructure.

 ## Development
+Copy `.env.example` and name it `.env`.
+Configure it based on the instructions.
 Run `pnpm dev` to run a local dev environment.

 ## Deployment